 It was pink (obviously) and delightful and pretty and we indulged in more mulled wine and I really wanted to buy the mug it came in!

-Unfortunately at this point, I didn’t have a good night-time camera at all, and this appears to be the only half decent picture I got of the Christkindl markets in Marienplatz at night (by which I mean not decent at all).
+Unfortunately at this point, I didn’t own a good night-time camera at all, and this appears to be the only half decent picture I got of the Christkindl markets in Marienplatz at night (by which I mean not decent at all).

 However, this was probably the most fun day trip I’ve taken!
-And it only cost us £40, plus £10 each to park the car for the day, which I’m pretty sure we basically gave to our flatmate’s Dad instead.
+And it only cost us £40, plus under £10 each to park the car for the day, which I’m pretty sure we basically gave to our flatmate’s Dad instead.
 We could barely have had a trip to London for that!

 Have you ever taken a crazy day trip?
 And would you consider a trip like this to explore some Christmas markets on a budget?

 Like this?
 Pin it!